 Bringing high-speed broadband to the cabin transforms it from a place where some kinds of work can be done into a true proxy for the office – with the same access to the same services.
 Business aviation passengers can make calls using their own mobile phone and be called on the phone numbers known to everyone.
 Large files can be downloaded, large attachments sent by email and virtual meetings attended via high-quality video conferencing.

 Better connectivity revolutionises cockpit services, too.
 High-speed data brings with it crystal-clear digital voice services, free from the line-of-sight limitations of traditional radio and with none of the frequency congestion air traffic control worldwide currently has to deal with.

 The only catch is that for all of this to be possible, that high-speed data has to be available at every point on the planet.
-As Kurt Weidemeyer, VP of Business and General Aviation for Inmarsat Aviation, points out: “Business jets can fly anywhere in the world and so all passengers care about is getting good inflight broadband speed globally – and it had better be consistent.
+As Kurt Weidemeyer, a Senior Vice President in Inmarsat Aviation, points out: “Business jets can fly anywhere in the world and so all passengers care about is getting good inflight broadband speed globally – and it had better be consistent.
 It has to work the same everywhere.”

 With satellite constellations that leave only polar regions exposed and ‘steerable’ beams to supply extra connectivity on demand (so no slow-downs on popular flight paths), consistency is what new-generation inflight communication services for business aviation can now deliver.
 That is at least when those services are delivered by technology partners with a track record of reliability and the resources to provide the seamless coverage that comes from a single network.

 “When you need to a make a decision in the cockpit, three to four minutes fumbling with paper is an eternity.”

 Pilot Jim Freeman, Alaska Airlines

 More entertained and more informed